jfox015/OOTP-Playoffs/README.md

 - Display playoff information from an OOTP data dump

+## Requirements

+- OOTP season must be in playoffs for this mod to capture information.

+## FOSP Module Dependancies

+- The Open Sports Toolkit
+- FOSP::League Manager
+- FOSP::Players
+- FOSP::Last Sim

 ## Keep Current on the Mod

 Follow the official Twitter feed [ootpFox07](http://twitter.com/#!/ootpFox07).